 Organisations applying for funding under the Community Assistance Scheme must comply with Council's policy.
 All applications must be submitted to Council in hard copy format.

-Council holds one round of community grants for community groups each year, generally from August to October, with funding approvals capped at $3000.
+Council holds one round of community grants for community groups each year, with funding approvals capped at $3000.

 Please see the Community Assistance Scheme Guidelines and Assessment Criteria below for more details.